The World

 For a long time, my husband felt our son needed to unload his cuddly animals.
 I’d protest seeing the quiet sadness in our child’s eyes.
 The subject came up at significant milestones, like award ceremonies, moving from elementary to middle school, etc. I understood my husband’s point of view: he wanted to make our son grow up, be a man, get tough.
 I understood my son’s point of view: at that time he was still an only child and he wasn’t ready.

-Then one year we visited Washington, D.C. and James Bond invited us to stay in his home.
+e.
 He was away, as usual, and he couldn’t say where he was, except that he would leave the key for us under the mat.
 Under the mat?!?
 He lives with all this enigmatic secrecy but leaves the house key under the mat!

 It was very exciting to walk around his home.
 Medals, awards, Christmas cards from the presidents over the last 20 years, and as we walked upstairs to pick out our rooms for the night, there, in the middle of the master bedroom, sitting proudly atop the big bed, was a 1-eyed Steiff teddy bear with a worn nose, an untied yellow bow &Â fur so loved-off and cuddled, it was a treasure to behold.